DOBSpiderweb/DOBSpiderweb.github.io/README.md

 ## Conclusion

-Thank you for exploring **RemindMeNow** !
+Thank you for exploring **Pokemon Go** !
 We hope you find it valuable and a helpful addition to your workflow.
 Our commitment to open-source drives us to continuously improve and innovate.
 We welcome your feedback, suggestions, and contributions to make this project even better for the community.
-We look forward to seeing **RemindMeNow** being put to good use and hope it simplifies your tasks and enhances your productivity.
-Happy reminding!
+We look forward to seeing **Pokemon Go** being put to good use .
+Happy Exploring!